maxrosenb/docs.sheetjs.com/docz/docs/03-demos/47-validation.md

 ## Validating Data with the Zod Schema

-The `parse` method of the zod schema validates the values of the data against the schema.
+The `parse` method of a zod schema validates the values passed to the function against the schema.
 If the data is valid, it returns the data.
 If the data is invalid, it throws a `ZodError`.

 ```ts title="src/App.tsx"
 const f = await(